Farm First Aid Preparedness

 Occasionally, review the contents of your farm first aid kit and replace stale or old products.
 Many of the products I have listed here will have a very long shelf life and will not often require replacing.
 Being prepared on the farm or homestead will help you to feel more secure and self reliant, as you go about your day to day routine.

 Disclosure- This post contains affiliate links to products that you can purchase.
 While your price remains the same, if you purchase through one of the links, I receive a small amount of money in return for promoting the product.
 I never recommend a product that I do not personally use and can stand behind with my recommendation.
-Every penny earned helps us to continue this blog and to share and educate about small farming practices.

 72-Hour Kits or Bug Out Bags